 The requirement that the minimal dimension $\geq 2$ applies only to the guided-mode resonances.
-For the FP modes above the light line, they already possess a non-zero $\omega''$ according to the condition in equation~(\ref{eq:wgm-DtN}).
-Therefore, it is natural to infer that the non-zero $\omega''$ of the guided-mode resonances, or perturbed waveguide modes, may arise from their interaction with FP modes.
+The FP modes above the light line already possess a nonzero $\omega''$ according to the condition in equation~(\ref{eq:wgm-DtN}).
+Therefore, it is natural to infer that the nonzero $\omega''$ of the guided-mode resonances, or perturbed waveguide modes, may arise from their interaction with the FP modes.
 As shown in figure~\ref{fig:free-wg-PhC}(c), the two bands, $\mathrm{GR}_0^{-1}$ and FP$_2$, can intersect at some point, as indicated by the green dashed circle.
-According to perturbation theory, the mutual interaction is strongest at the degeneracy point and decreases as one moves away from it.
-This also suggests that the non-zero $\omega''$, although originating from the same perturbation, can vary significantly along the guided-mode resonance band, as detailed below.
+According to the perturbation theory, the mutual interaction is the strongest at the degeneracy point and decreases with increasing distance from it.
+This also suggests that the nonzero $\omega''$, although originating from the same perturbation, can vary significantly along the guided-mode resonance band, as detailed below.

 Let us rewrite the bulk Bloch states $|\psi_n\rangle$ up to the first order given in equation (\ref{eq:eigenstatepertur-1}) as follows: